magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

-[Command-Line options and optargs](http://www.catb.org/esr/writings/taoup/html/ch10s05.html) are Unix terms that any programmer should know about, while s-expression is a term that is specific for the LISPs' communities.
+[Command-Line options and optargs](http://www.catb.org/esr/writings/taoup/html/ch10s05.html) are Unix terms that any programmer should know about, while s-expression is a term that is specific for the LISP's communities.
 But we don't want to bother you with long explanations about those things.
 Let's be pragmatic and directly afford our needs.